 In December 2002, the Company and its lenders amended the Credit Agreement.
 Under the terms of the amendment, the Company made a prepayment of \$40.0 million on December 30, 2002.
 In connection with this prepayment, the lenders waived the December 31, 2002 and March 31, 2003 mandatory amortization payments of \$7.5 million along with a mandatory 50% excess cash flow payment solely for the year ended December 31, 2002.
 The Company's debt agreement has a provision that requires the Company to make early payments to the extent of excess cash flow, as defined.
 In addition, Herbalife International was allowed to pay certain monitoring fees to Whitney and Golden Gate that under the terms of the original Credit Agreement were to be accrued, but not paid, until the obligations under the Credit Agreement had been paid in full.
 The amortization of the principal payments was also modified so that Herbalife International was obligated to pay approximately \$2.2 million on June 30, 2003 and will pay \$6.5 million in each subsequent quarter through March 31, 2008, with the final payment on June 30, 2008 being approximately \$8.7 million.
-As of December 31, 2003, Herbalife International anticipated a \$40 million mandatory excess cash flow payments as described above.
+As of December 31, 2003, Herbalife International anticipated a \$40 million mandatory excess cash flow payment in the first quarter of 2004.
+Consequently, the future quarterly principal payments will be reduced.
+However, the Company may be obligated to make future excess cash flow payments as described above.
 In addition, Herbalife International was granted the right to make prepayments, of up to \$25 million in aggregate principal amount, on the Senior Subordinated Notes over the life of the Credit Agreement provided that Herbalife meets an agreed upon leverage ratio.